w i l d f l o w e r s . . .

 How to grow...

-Choose a site which has not been recently fertilized.
+Choose a site which has not been recently fertilised.
 Your wildflowers will grow well in poor soil, whereas weeds and fast growning grasses will thrive in soil high in nutrients.
 Firstly, clear your plot and dig it over, removing stones as you go.
 Next, rake and then firm down the soil by treading on it.

 The ideal time of year to sow your wildflower seeds is March/April.
 It is a good idea to mix the seeds with sand (say 4 of sand to one part seed) to help distribute the seeds evenly and see if you have missed any areas.
 Gently rake over the soil.